aetperf/aetperf.github.io/_posts/2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

     value DESC;
 ```

 Also, we used another version with double quotes around table names for the Hyper engine.
-For example, here is the first query:
+For example, here is the first query for the Hyper engine:

 ```sql
 SELECT